Nicola Lake

-Nicola Lake is a glacially formed narrow, deep lake located in the South-Central Interior of British Columbia, Canada approximately thirty kilometres northeast of the city of Merritt.
+Nicola Lake named for Nicola (Okanagan leader) is a glacially formed narrow, deep lake located in the South-Central Interior of British Columbia, Canada approximately thirty kilometres northeast of the city of Merritt.
 It was a centrepoint of the first settlements in the grasslands lying south of Kamloops, and today is used for recreation and as a water storage site to provide irrigation and water flows to fisheries downstream in the Nicola River.
 The lake is important in the history of the local Nicola people as the location of one of their major communities, Nicola Lake Indian Reserve No. 1, which lies on its eastern shore and is the home of the Upper Nicola Indian Band.
 Many of the band work for the Douglas Lake Cattle Company, aka the Douglas Lake Ranch, whose headquarters are also adjacent to the lake.

 Geography

 Located at an elevation of 628 metres above sea level, Nicola Lake is a widening of the Nicola River system as it flows from the plateau south of Kamloops and northwest of the Nicola Rocks Valley.
 It is approximately 22 kilometres in length and has a general northeast-to-southwest lay, curving along its length.
 The lake has a mean depth of approximately 24 metres, with a maximum of 55 metres.
 The Nicola Valley is narrow and mountainous, generating substantial winds that have given the lake a good reputation among sailors and windsurfers.

 The lake is a short drive from Merritt on provincial Highway 5A, formerly the main route into the B.C.
 Interior but replaced in the 1980s by the Coquihalla Highway system.
 This highway runs along the southeast/east side of the lake, through the communities of Quilchena and Nicola.
 The Nicola River flows into the lake just north of Quilchena, and exits through the Nicola Dam at the south end, just north of Nicola.